 It seems improbable that a legspinner could take 619 Test wickets without turning the ball prodigiously, but Anil Kumble, who was born today, did precisely that.
 The highlights of his career included 21 wickets in three matches against England in 1992-93, 32 in four Tests at home against Australia between 1996 and 1998, and most famously of all, 10 for 74 against Pakistan in Delhi in 1998-99, when he became only the second person after Jim Laker to take all 10 in a Test innings.
 He also played a significant role in at least a couple of overseas wins, taking seven wickets in Headingley in 2002, and then six in a famous triumph in Adelaide in 2003-04.
 He got to the 400-wicket milestone in his hometown, Bangalore, in the first Test of the 2004-05 series against Australia.
 In August 2007 he scored his first Test hundred, at The Oval, in his 117th Test - a record.
 That November he took charge as India's Test captain, leading them on a stormy tour of Australia, including a famous win in Perth, during which he became the third spinner, and bowler, to 600 Test wickets.
 He decided to call it quits at the end of the Delhi Test against Australia in November 2008, where he was, ironically, struck for a boundary off his last ball in international cricket.
 In 2012, Kumble replaced Clive Lloyd as the chairman of the ICC's cricket committee.

-An opening batsman and a handy offspin bowler, Mohammad Hafeez, who was born on this day, was picked for Pakistan after their dismal showing in the 2003 World Cup.
+An opening batter and a handy offspin bowler, Mohammad Hafeez, who was born on this day, was picked for Pakistan after their dismal showing in the 2003 World Cup.
 His all-round role appeared suited for the ODI format, and he tasted success early at the Test level but it was seven more years before he played a pivotal role - in 2010, he racked up three ODI centuries and won an incredible ten Man-of-the-Match awards in international cricket.
-His form prompted the selectors to appoint him Pakistan's Twenty20 captain in 2012 but by the next year, his batting form had declined and he was dropped from the home Test series against South Africa.
+His form prompted the selectors to appoint him Pakistan's T20 captain in 2012.
+In 2014-15 he struck a purple patch, making 96, 101 not out, 197 and 224 in three Tests, against New Zealand and Bangladesh.

-Australia's record-breaking run of 16 consecutive Tests victories started with a 10-wicket win over Zimbabwe in a one-off Test in Harare.
+Australia's record-breaking run of 16 consecutive Tests victories started with a ten-wicket win over Zimbabwe in a one-off Test in Harare on this day.
 Steve Waugh was once again their main man.
 At the first time of asking he completed a full set of hundreds against every Test nation, and his unbeaten 151 was his 20th Test hundred.
 The match was also the last of Ian Healy's luminous career.
 With his batting form in decline he was usurped by Adam Gilchrist.
 He ended with a then record number of Test dismissals (395) and catches (366).

 Injuries forced New Zealand medium-pacer Mark Gillespie, born today, to have a staccato career, but it was also an injury, to Shane Bond, that gave Gillespie his break in Tests.
-He took five in his first outing in Centurion in November 2007 and six more four months later against England in Wellington.
-By then he had played over 20 ODIs (starting December 2006) and ten Twenty20s, including the World Cup and World Twenty20 in 2007.
+He took five in his first outing, in Centurion in November 2007, and six more four months later against England in Wellington.
+By then he had played over 20 ODIs (starting December 2006) and ten T20s, including the World Cup and World T20 in 2007.
 Injuries kept him out for another three years and he made his Test comeback in 2012 against South Africa, taking 11 wickets in two Tests.